hennessey/talk-maybe/presentation.md

 ## Using Maybe to reduce branching in code

-The goal of this talk is not to persuade anyone to use this pattern exclusively, but to introduce another way to refactor code that depends on heavily nested conditional logic.
-As with everything, there are tradeoffs and oftentimes conditional logic is the simplest way to convey a branch in code.
+The goal of this talk is not to persuade anyone to use this pattern exclusively, but to introduce another way to refactor code that depends on heavily nested conditional logic for null checks.
+As with everything, there are tradeoffs and most of the time imperative conditional logic is the simplest way to convey a branch in code.

 ### Different ways we can branch in Javascipt:
 ```javascript